 What are the traditions, if any, behind how the wedding party dresses?

 Our daughter wanted her 8 attendants and one flower girl in shades of rusty red to peach.
 Each girl could choose her own style as long as it fell into that spectrum and was floor length.
 The groomsmen were all in blue suits, except for one.
 That one is our youngest son who wore a jumpsuit designed for a woman.
 I’m still unclear on why.
 Over a year ago he told us he identifies as non-binary.
 What does that mean? we asked.
-He has lived with a woman for several years and had girlfriends before her/they.
+He has lived with a woman for several years and had girlfriends before her, (which is now they).
 At some point the pronouns and the name changed- hers to they.
 His stayed the same, although he says he’s okay with any pronouns.

 Was he in a polyamorous relationship, I asked, trying to understand.
 No, he said, it is a committed relationship.

 We’ve never seen our son in clothing designed for a woman (unless you count a photo of a Halloween costume as Princess Buttercup).
-I found out he planned to wear the jumpsuit two weeks before the wedding.
+I learned that he planned to wear the jumpsuit two weeks before the wedding.
 Our son is 6’5” and very slender.
 I called and asked if it was the cost of the suit that, at least in part, motivated his decision.
 Partly, he said.
 So I offered to buy him a suit.

 We love and accept our son no matter what.
 But I’m not going to lie, it was difficult seeing him dressed in a jumpsuit designed for a woman at his sister’s wedding.
 She encouraged it.